streboreziert/Depth-Aware-RGB-and-IR-Image-Alignment-Using-ToF-Based-Homography-Interpolation/README.md

 - Compute homographies at 100 cm and 250 cm.
 - Fit linear models and save them to "linear_depth_homography.txt".

+### .py

+This visualization script helps validate the homography alignment at a specific depth.
+- Loads Blaze (ToF), IR, and RGB images for the selected depth.
+- Loads corresponding chessboard corners.
+- Computes homographies from IR and RGB to the Blaze frame.
+- Warps IR and RGB onto the Blaze image.
+- Creates a color-coded overlay:
+  - 🔴 Red: RGB
+  - 🟢 Green: IR
+  - 🔵 Blue: Blaze

+- Also overlays chessboard dots:
+  - 🔵 Blaze (reference)
+  - 🟢 IR corners (after transformation)
+  - 🔴 RGB corners (after transformation)

 ## How to Use

 1. Capture chessboard images at multiple known depths (e.g., 100 cm and 250 cm).